HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/components.md

 # End-User Search with Opensearch web components

-This guide provides an overview about the HCL End-user Search UI, its components, styling options, and extendable features.
+The HCL End-user Search UI is composed of Web Components.
+This guide explains how to use the HCL End-user Search UI Web Components.
+Follow along to learn about the different types of web components we provide, their styling options, and extendable features.

 The default search component for End-User Search is designed to be user-friendly, customizable, and extendable.
 It offers intuitive search interactions, allows user-defined styling and extensions, and can be integrated anywhere in your application.
 See an example of the search component below.

 ![Screenshot](../../assets/HCL_Search_Search_Result.png)

 ## Web Components: Features and Benefits
 Web components provide the following benefits: